 John Lippe, Founder and Director

 John previously worked as an Operations Director at DaVita, a Fortune 500 health care services provider, where he led 180 employees and managed $45 million in P&L. In this role, John grew the business 15% over two years, while delivering excellent operational and clinical results.
 Prior to DaVita, John worked at several small, high growth businesses in sales, marketing and product management positions.
-John began his career at Deloitte Consulting focusing on public sector technology services.
+John began his career at Deloitte Consulting focusing on technology services.

 John is married to his wife, Rachael, and enjoys hunting, reading, and fitness.
 He is an active member of the community in Big Brothers Big Sisters, KC Chamber Centurion (Spring ‘21), and President of his local alumni chapter.
 John earned a Bachelor of Science degree from The Johns Hopkins University and an MBA from Harvard Business School.